For You (Hikaru Utada song)

-"For You" is a song by Japanese-American musician Hikaru Utada.
+"For You" is a song written and recorded by Japanese-American musician Hikaru Utada for their third studio album Distance (2001).
 It was released as a double A-side single with the song "Time Limit" on June 30, 2000.

 Background and development

-In 1999, Utada released their debut album First Love, which was the most commercially successful album of all time in Japan.
+In 1999, Utada released their debut album First Love, which became the most commercially successful album of all time in Japan.
 After this success, they released two follow-up singles, "Addicted to You" (1999) and "Wait & See (Risk)" (2000), which were both produced by American production team Jimmy Jam and Terry Lewis.
-"For You" was a continuation of Utada's collaboration with arranger Kei Kawano, who had previously worked with Utada on First Love (1999) (including the single "First Love") and the coupling tracks on the single "Wait & See (Risk)".
+"For You" was a continuation of Utada's collaboration with arranger Kei Kawano, who had previously worked with Utada on First Love (including the single "First Love") and the coupling tracks on the single "Wait & See (Risk)".
 The song was recorded at Toshiba EMI's Studio Terra in Tokyo.

-The "For You" / "Time Limit" single was released right before Bohemian Summer 2000, their first wide-scale tour of Japan, and on the same day as the DVD single release of their previous single, "Wait & See (Risk)".
+The "For You" / "Time Limit" single was released right before Bohemian Summer 2000, Utada's first wide-scale tour of Japan, and on the same day as the DVD single release of their previous single, "Wait & See (Risk)".